JOURNAL OF GENTRY GENEALOGY

 1830 Nov 3 Rollie [Raleigh] Gentry married Elsie Gravett

 It is very much a leap of faith and an exercise in conjecture to tie this family to specific South Carolina Gentrys (most of them do indeed report their place of birth as South Carolina).
-The John Gentry family who were listed in 1810 in the Abbeville District, South Carolina census matches the Hall County family perfectly.
-The census record for this family is given below.
-The family is missing from any South Carolina census in 1800, and the author proposes that they were one of several families that moved from South Carolina across the Savannah River to Georgia, and then returned.
-We will see shortly as discussed below, that another John Gentry family probably did the same, both families returning to South Carolina before 1810.
+The John Gentry family which was listed in 1810 in the Abbeville District, South Carolina census matches the Hall County family perfectly.
+This family has been discussed in an earlier Gentry Journal article (vol 3, #5, May 2003) but the basic information relative to it is repeated here.
+The census record for the family is given below.
+The family is missing from any South Carolina census in 1790 and 1800, and the author proposes that they were one of several families that moved from South Carolina across the Savannah River to Georgia, and then returned.
 Or they simply may have been missed by the South Carolina census enumerators.
-The final step of the proposals for the identification of this family is that John, the presumed patriarch of the family, was the son present with David Gentry Jr. in Pendleton District, South Carolina at the time of the 1790 census, but who was missing in 1800.
-John himself, and his wife, are missing from the Hall County records and probably died shortly before the family move.
+John himself, is missing from the Hall County records as were so many of the family, but his widow was probably the older lady living with John Jr. in the 1820 census.
+Sarah lived for many years after, and was living with her daughter Serena in Chatooga County, Georgia, in 1850.

 John Gentry